 Propagating your monstera deliciosa plants from cuttings is easy.
 In the spring or summer, cut a leaf and stem at the node.
 You can either plant the cutting in moist soil and keep moist until it begins rooting, or you can put the cuttings in a vase or cup of water.
 The cuttings should root in either moist soil or water in just a few weeks.

 If you like propagating plants, see my guides for how to propagate pothos from cuttings, the different ways to propagate snake plants, how to propagate prickly pear cactus pads, and how to propagate rubber plants.
+Also be sure to read how to stake indoor houseplants and see the roundup of my indoor planter DIYs to help you decorate with houseplants!

 So is my monstera deliciosa going to grow fruit?